Ingvar999/Spider/README.md

 'p' - Position in the spherical coordinate system: deviation from the horizon and its direction | 1.
 0 ..
 50        2. -180 ..
 180 | "3.25 150.1\n"
 'e' - Error message | - | "OK\n"
 'd' - Distance to the obstacle (sm) | 0 ..
 150 | "40\n"
-'i' - Is power on or off | 0 ..
-1 | "i1\n"
-'c' - States of controls (on or off): balancing, workloads alignment, height control, voltage control, light control | 0 ..
-1 | "01110\n"
+'i' - States of controls (on or off): balancing, workloads alignment, height control, voltage control, light control, lightning, power | 0 ..
+1 | "0111001\n"
+'s' - Speed of moving | 1.
+0 ..
+30| "23\n"
+'c' - Critical distance for avoiding while moving | 1.
+20 ..
+150 | "30\n"
+'q' - Required position for balancing: deviation from the horizon and its direction | 1.
+0 ..
+20  2. -180 ..
+180 | "10 100\n"

 ### Errors handling
 There are two types of errors: mistakes in the recieved request and errors during operation of the robot.